II. Preliminary remarks

 the description of the choice of language of instruction as “segregation”.
 This is contrary both to the Council of Europe’s own definition of segregation, provided by ECRI in the explanatory memorandum to its General Policy Recommendation No. 7, and to the clarifications of explicitly permitted linguistic diversity in Article 2 of the anti-segregatory UNESCO Convention against Discrimination in Education.
 The Venice Commission itself refers to the latter in para.
 35;

 the claim that Russian “had in fact a more prominent place in schooling than the newly re-established state language Latvian” in 1991.
-Please see the 1992 data from Latvia’s own education ministry to refute this claim;
+Please see the 1992 data from Latvia’s own education ministry as well as 1986-1987 statistics to refute this claim;

 the claim of Soviet Latvia subjecting non-Russian minorities to “the same policy of Russification as the titular ethnic group”, which creates an impression as if: a) there were no schools and universities with instruction in Latvian in the Soviet Latvia, b) there were no Latvianization along with the Russification.
 In fact, the smaller minorities could and did send children to schools with instruction in Latvian as well;